shobhit-jain/Next.js-Netflix-Clone/README.md

-# Learn Together & Work Together 🥳
+# Learn Together & Work Together 🥳 #NetflixClone

 It's a open source project, So anyone can contribute to this project.